 |Medicare Supplement Plan N||Low premium plan with copays|

-Keep in mind, Medicare Supplement Plan C and Plan F are not available for new Medicare beneficiaries through all carriers including Blue Cross Blue Shield.
+Keep in mind, Medicare Supplement Plan C and Plan F are not available for new Medicare seniors through all carriers including Blue Cross Blue Shield.
 If you received Original Medicare after January 1, 2020, you are not eligible to enroll in either of these first-dollar coverage plans.

 In states where standardized Medicare Supplement plans are not available, such as Massachusetts, Minnesota, and Wisconsin, BCBS still offers Medicare Supplement plans that are in line with the typical plan for that state.